Police: Fourth of July mass shooting plot targeting Dogwood Dell stopped with help of ‘hero citizen’ - NewsBreak

 Dogwood Dell was identified as the target for the planned mass shooting after a citizen “overheard a conversation” about the plot and alerted police, Chief Smith said.

-The tip led officers to a home where 52-year-old Julio Alvardo-Dubon and 38-year-old Rolman A. Balacarcel, of Richmond, had been living.
-When Alvardo-Dubon opened the door, officers saw a gun in plain sight and requested entry to the home.
-Police then went into Alvardo-Dubon’s room that he was renting, which is where officers found all of the guns and ammunition.
+The tip led officers to a home where 52-year-old Julio Alvarado-Dubon and 38-year-old Rolman A. Balacarcel, of Richmond, had been living.
+When Alvarado-Dubon opened the door, officers saw a gun in plain sight and requested entry to the home.
+Police then went into Alvarado-Dubon’s room that he was renting, which is where officers found all of the guns and ammunition.

 Chief Smith said authorities seized two AR-15 assault rifles, one handgun and more than 200 rounds of ammunition from a residence in the 3100 block of Columbia Street on July 1.
 A Richmond spokesperson later confirmed to 8News that a mix of 9mm and .223 caliber assault weapon ammunition was found.

-Note: Correction: The spelling of Julio Alvarado-Dubon’s name has been updated.
-Previous versions of this story contained a misspelling provided to us by law enforcement.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.